Is this the age of the entrepreneur?

 Entrepreneurs don’t register their businesses until the cash flow is worthwhile.

-Wantrepreneurs love the illusion of action that “networking events” afford.
+Wantrepreneurs love the illusion of action “networking events” afford.

 Entrepreneurs understand they must first become someone worth knowing.

 Wantrepreneurs think in grand glamorous business clichés.
 (All style no substance).

-Entrepreneurs know that gas stations in the middle of nowhere pull millions of dollars.
+Entrepreneurs know gas stations in the middle of nowhere pull millions of dollars.
 (Demand).

 Wantrepreneurs beg for VC funds before they’ve even tested the market.

 Entrepreneurs start with low-cost brand building by reinvesting profits.

 Wantrepreneurs place passion over market need (vanity projects).